RedHatInsights/insights-frontend-storybook/src/docs/api/chrome/DOC.md

-# Insights Chrome
+# Chrome

-Insights Chrome provides a header, footer and primary navigation to all Insights Platform applications.
+Chrome (insights-chrome) provides a header, footer and primary navigation to all Insights Platform applications.

 ## Javascript API

-Insights Chrome comes with a Javacript API that allows applications to control navigation, global filters, etc.
+Chrome comes with a Javacript API that allows applications to control navigation, global filters, etc.

 ```js